Civilian subject to service discipline: Designated areas

 These definitions will therefore include, for example, family members living with a soldier stationed in Germany.

 Civilians subject to service discipline may be tried in the Service Civilian Court or by the Court Martial (although the Court Martial will be made up of civilian, not military, members).

 Comparison with other countries

 The list of civilians who are subject to service discipline is more extensive than in some other countries—for example, in the United States, civilian spouses, dependents, and guests of military personnel are not included in the list of people subject to that country's Uniform Code of Military Justice.
+Since 2006, the United States Uniform Code of Military Justice (UCMJ) has jurisdiction over civilian employees and contractors during wartime and contingency operations.